 Jeylan Erman is a fifth-year Ph.D student in the sociology and demography program at the University of Pennsylvania.
 Jeylan's research interests lie in the intersection of migration and family change.
-In a master's program in demography at Stockholm University, she examined the role of parental separation in immigrant children's schooling outcomes in Sweden.
-Currently she is studying migrant fertility in Germany France and Turkey.
-Prior to coming to Penn Jeylan was also a Fulbright research fellow in Berlin Germany from 2010 to 2011.
+In a master's program in demography at Stockholm University, she studied the role of family structure in immigrant children's schooling outcomes.
+Currently, she is studying family dynamics among immigrants in Germany, France and Turkey.
+Prior to coming to Penn, Jeylan was also a Fulbright research fellow in Berlin, Germany from 2010 to 2011.
 Jeylan received an AB in economics and a certificate in Near Eastern Studies from Princeton University in 2008.

 Demography, migration and adaptation, reproductive change, Europe